 On the first day of no social media, I had the urge to open Facebook; I quelled the impulse.
 In my head, I knew that I did the right thing.
 I still wrote in my blog so the pending articles wouldn’t pile up.
 But aside from sharing it through a social media plugin, I didn’t make any other promotion.

 I know that to disconnect from social media will have an impact on my blogging career, but I know that I have to make some hard decisions if I want to go back to creating.
 Yes, I have lost the old me, but I can create a new one.
 And who says that the new me couldn’t write stories?
-The 3 boys have been very patient with me and I don’t want to let them down.
-I’m not sure if they have given up, I hope not because I won’t.
 I am cutting my addiction to social media because I still believe I’m a great person waiting to happen.
 But I have to hustle, I have to go through the process, I have to be once again, obsessed.

 I have to do this; I choose to do this.